I got mine!

 John McFarland

-wow hock: let me know if you ever run into a deal like that again :!: that is phenominalllll/ great
+wow Confusedhock: let me know if you ever run into a deal like that again :!: that is phenominalllll/ great

 Tim

-catman Wrote:wow hock: let me know if you ever run into a deal like that again :!: that is phenominalllll/ greatWell Tim... if you want, I'll have my guy let me know when he gets another set in to give me a call. he converts 15 & 18's to trikes so he gets quite a few. he's about 90 miles from me so it's a good afternoon trip. there is another shop half the distance from me but he's twice the price! :wink:
+if you want, I'll have my guy let me know when he gets another set in to give me a call. he converts 15 & 18's to trikes so he gets quite a few. he's about 90 miles from me so it's a good afternoon trip. there is another shop half the distance from me but he's twice the price!

 John McFarland